 Frequently asked questions (FAQ)

 Foreign transaction fees are fees that are added to your purchases when you use a credit card to pay overseas.
-If your credit card charges a 3 percent foreign transaction fee on a purchase that would normally cost $100 USD, for example, you would ultimately see a $3 charge for that purchase on your credit card statement.
+If your credit card charges a 3 percent foreign transaction fee on a purchase that would normally cost $100, for example, you would ultimately see a $3 charge for that purchase on your credit card statement.

 Foreign transaction fees typically include both an issuer and card network fee.
 The total cost of these fees is usually between 2.7 percent to 3 percent depending on the card issuer.
 If you’re curious about your credit card’s foreign transaction fee, you can find the details in your cardholder agreement.
 While this may not seem like a big charge, keep in mind that foreign transaction fees can add up fast.
 If you travel often and spend thousands of dollars overseas each year, you should strive to minimize foreign transaction fees or avoid them altogether.

 While Visa and Mastercard are accepted virtually worldwide, American Express and Discover are accepted on a more limited basis.
 Make sure to check whether the credit card issuers you’re considering are likely to be accepted where you travel most often.
 Also, consider carrying more than one type of business card when you travel so that you’ll have a backup should your first option not be accepted.